Anna Boyksen Fellowship

 For those scientists who cannot make the requirement of several months’ stays at TUM, TUM-IAS offers Visiting Fellowships.
 TUM-IAS supports these short stays with travel and accommodation funding.

 - a cover page (available for download),

 - a nomination letter (1-2 pages) by a TUM professor (host), including a description of the facilities provided for the Fellow by the TUM host institute as well as a confirmation from the host that he/she expects to hold a professorship at TUM for the duration of the Fellowship (if not, please indicate an additional host who would then take over),

 - a nomination letter (1-2 pages) by the dean of the hosting school or another member of the TUM Extended Board of Management (EHP) or TUM-IAS Board of Trustees,

 - a CV (no more than 5 pages),

 - a list of major publications (please highlight the 3-5 most important publications of the past five years),

 - a statement of purpose (no more than 5-10 pages) jointly signed by the nominee and the hosting professor, describing how the Fellowship would contribute to the innovation of the scientific environment at TUM, and the specific goals to be achieved.
 Moreover, it should be clearly indicated to what extent the research project covers gender- and/or diversity-related topics.
 The statement of purpose should also include the following elements:

 - an abstract,

-- a budget plan and a time plan regarding the candidate’s projected periods of stay at TUM,
+- a budget plan and a time plan regarding the nominee’s projected periods of stay at TUM,

 - an outline for an international, ideally interdisciplinary workshop/colloquium, to be organized at the TUM-IAS during the active Fellowship period,